 I didn’t realize that there was a hole in the pocket where I had been carrying my determination and drive.
 They had started to slip out, slowly at first, then faster and faster.
 By the time I understood what was happening, I couldn’t recapture it.

 By the summer, I had made new friends.
 Weed was just the starting point for them.
 Pretty soon, they had introduced me to acid, then ecstasy, then heroin.
-At first, we just snorted the heroin; then we began smoking it.
+At first, we just injected the heroin; then we began smoking it.
 I told myself this was just for the summer, my future was set.

 Washington University never happened.
 After some lost years and many dead-end jobs, and living on the streets – I ended up here.